Opting-in as a Validator

 Golang example

 We’re working on a UI to stake with the validator registry.
 In the meantime you can programmatically interact with the registry via golang scripts.
+For example, to stake any number of validator BLS public keys with the registry, use this example script as described below.
+First clone the validator-registry repo:keys_example.txt

 with your validator BLS public keys.